pagekit/docs/developer-guides/dashboard-widgets.md

 </script>
 ```

-1. Add the Vue component to you extension's `webpack.config.js`:
+1. Add the Vue component to your extension's `webpack.config.js`:

 ```
 entry: {